stochastictalk/dynaprompt/README.md

 ```
 Then launch a Python interpreter and run
 ```
-from dynaprompt.examples import openai_chat_completion
+from dynaprompt.examples import openai_chat
-openai_chat_completion()
+openai_chat()
 ```
 This creates a chat session facilitated by OpenAI's in the interpreter.
-Say hellow to PLEX!
+Say hello to PLEX!

 ## Developer Quickstart